Year in Review 2019 — React.js, Gatsby.js, Developer Student Clubs & DSC Summit 2019

 On the eve of December 10, 2019, my father passed away.
 He had been on bed rest for six months and was not making any significant recovery.
 I am not going to write much about it for personal reasons.
 Kindly keep him in your prayers.

 ⚡ For the first time this year, Google opened its applications for Pakistani students to apply to its Developer Student Club program.
 Developer Student Clubs (DSC) are university-based Google community group for students interested in Google Developer Technologies.
 Students from all undergraduate or graduate programs with an interest in growing as a developer are welcome to join these communities on their campuses. 💥

 I along with thousands of other applicants applied.
 I got shortlisted, then interviewed and by the end of July 2019, I was greeted with this email.
 Congratulations we are thrilled to inform you that you have been selected as a Developer Student Club Lead for your campus.
 You can read the rest. 😉

-❄ It’s so amazing to know that I was able to put my university – University of Engineering and Technology, Lahore – on Google DSC map. 🙌
+❄ It's so amazing to know that I was able to put my university - University of Engineering and Technology, Lahore - on the Google DSC map. 🙌

 ⚙ TechValley, an Abbottabad based company, was overseeing the whole summit.
 They handled everything, from our commute to hotel reservations to our meals.
 I must say, they did a marvelous job of keeping us on schedule. 😂